mob checklist and mayday emergency water abandon ship procedures.

 Man Overboard Drill Procedure

-Regularly practice a man overboard drill procedure so that all onboard are familiar with the correct process.
+Regularly practice a man overboard drill procedure when sailing so that all onboard are familiar with the correct process.

 - The priority when a person falls overboard is alerting the crew with a cry of "man overboard".